Enotto56/MAVProxy/MAVProxy/modules/README-catchleader.md

   missing the module reverts to position-only guidance and reports this in the log.

+The graphical interface mirrors these controls: it now exposes a **Speed profile** drop-down with the same options plus a **Set custom speed** entry field and button.
+Selecting a profile or applying a custom value from the GUI updates the module immediately, avoiding the need to type console commands during operations.

 Whenever a profile resolves to a concrete speed the module issues `MAV_CMD_DO_CHANGE_SPEED` to the follower before pushing a new position target.
 This keeps the autopilot airspeed controller aligned with the requested